Ace7568/Visualizer/README.md

 # VISUALIZER

-## Algotithms used in these projects
+## Algotithms used in these project

 **Dijkstra's algorithm** - is an algorithm for finding the shortest paths between nodes in a weighted graph